strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-3.0.x-to-3.1.x.md

 ---
-title: Migrate from 3.0.x to 3.1.x - Strapi Developer Documentation
+title: Migrate from 3.0.x to 3.1.x - Strapi Developer Docs
 description: Learn how you can migrate your Strapi application from 3.0.x to 3.1.x.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-3.0.x-to-3.1.x.html
 ---